-Some recalculation of emissions has occurred since the last inventory.
+Some recalculation of emissions of other pollutants has also occurred since the last inventory.
 This is due to a number of factors including:

-- changes to the emissions data given in the Pollution Inventory and other sources; - the influence of emissions data for 2005, available for the first time, with subsequent changes to the extrapolations necessary for filling 'gaps' in the data (for example, gaps in reported data for 2004 might previously been filled using emissions reported for 2003, whereas now the mean of the 2003 and 2005 emissions would be used).
+- changes to the emissions data given in the Pollution Inventory and other sources; - the influence of emissions data for 2006, available for the first time, with subsequent changes to the extrapolations necessary for filling 'gaps' in the data (for example, gaps in reported data for 2005 might previously been filled using emissions reported for 2004, whereas now the mean of the 2004 and 2006 emissions would be used).